 Rychvalsky said while very different, the sports have complemented each other.

-"Surf lifesaving taught me how to run and being a fast attacker, is probably one of my biggest strengths in soccer, so the running is really in both of them and that has really helped," she said.
+"Surf lifesaving taught me how to run and being a fast attacker is probably one of my biggest strengths in soccer, so the running is really in both of them and that has helped," she said.

-Kiara said she loved both surf lifesaving and soccer and didn't want to think about a time where she may have to choose one, but said her priorities have shifted to lifesaving.
+Kiara said she loved both surf lifesaving and soccer and didn't want to think about a time where she may have to choose one, but in 2021, her priorities did shift to lifesaving.

-After the disappointment of the 2020 Australian Surf Lifesaving Championship's cancellation, Kiara was more determined then ever to take out the beach sprints on her home beach in 2021.
+After the disappointment of the 2020 Aussie Surf Lifesaving Championship's cancellation, Kiara was more determined than ever to win a title on her home beach.

-"At the moment, soccer is looking good, but my main goal is to get that Aussie title in beach sprinting, that is priority number one," she said.
+"Soccer was looking good so my main goal was to get an Aussie title in beach sprinting," she said.